abwilf/tutorials/SoP.md

 There are two main problems with that essay:
 - It's hard to separate from the pack: most people write that essay, and the competition is stiff – a lot of them have done impressive things.
 - More importantly, it doesn't address what the professor is really looking for.
 Your professor has a research agenda, and they want to see "how well will this student fit into my research agenda?"
 Part of the purpose of the SoP is to *show them that you think about their field in a new and interesting way*.
 They want to see your perspective on the work they care about.
-If you start with personal stuff about you, you'll lose them.
+If you start with personal stuff about you, you risk losing them.
 - So, think hard about (1) – you may benefit from your mentors' advice here – and fill in (2) around it.

 ## How do you write one?